x

 Share on socials |

-In this episode, host Tina Ličková interviews Steve Portigal, a renowned user experience researcher and author.
-They discuss the updated second edition of his book “Interviewing Users,” covering changes in the user research field, including cognitive biases, remote research practices, research operations as a profession, in-house research teams, and democratization of user research.
-The conversation emphasizes adapting to evolving user research dynamics, with Steve’s book as a guide for all levels of researchers.
+Steve Portigal, a renowned user experience researcher and author, discusses the updated second edition of his book “Interviewing Users.”
+He covers changes in the user research field, including cognitive biases, remote research practices, and the rise of research operations and in-house teams.

 Episode highlights